open-telemetry/opentelemetry-specification/specification/trace/api.md

 Sets the `Status` of the `Span`.
 If used, this will override the default `Span` status, which is `Unset`.

-`Status` is semantically defined by the following properties:
+`Status` is structurally defined by the following properties:

 - `StatusCanonicalCode` that represents the canonical set of `Status` codes.
 - Optional `Description` that provides a descriptive message of the `Status`.